 Once all monies have been paid for any outstanding bills/invoices/receipts, etc. then the disbanding troop's bank account must be closed and a check sent to Girl Scouts of Southeastern Michigan. with the balance made out to "Girl Scouts of Southeastern Michigan."
 The check should be mailed to the Detroit Service Center, attention Finance Dept. Please contact GSSEM's Finance Department to obtain a letter that gives permission to close the troop bank account.

 For troops that disband due to lack of adult leadership, the remaining troop funds must be submitted to GSSEM's Finance Department at gssem-finance@gssem.org.
 GSSEM will hold the remaining troop funds for up to twelve months pending reorganization.
-If new leadership is recruited for that particular troop, the council will provide the new troop leadership with the funds that remained in that particular troop's bank account.
+If new leadership is recruited for that particular troop, the council will provide the new troop leadership with the funds that remain in that particular troop's bank account.
 If any of the girls move to a different troop, then the balance that was received will be divided by the number of registered girls at the time of disbanding.
 That amount will be ACH deposited to the girl's new troop bank account.

 Send this information along with any remaining troop funds to: